 ACE vs ACSM: General Certification Overview

 Welcome to my ACE vs ACSM article everybody.
-By the end you will be able to choose the certification that is right for you or realize that neither of them is perfect for you.
-ACE is a very good certification for beginners as it covers all the basics and fundamentals of personal training.
+By the end, you will be able to choose the certification that is right for you or realize that neither of them is perfect for you.
+ACE is an excellent certification for beginners as it covers all the basics and fundamentals of personal training.

 Comparison of tests, pricing, and study materials provided:

 The ACE certification offers an array of study materials beyond just the textbook, including personalized online help, flashcards, videos, etc.

 These materials go far beyond what traditional certification companies provide their applicants which is usually only a textbook which may be the reason that ACE has a higher pass rate than most (approximately 65%).

 There are three different options to select from.
 The least expensive one is only $499, but this only includes the textbook training manual and the ability to take the test.

 The other two options are slightly more expensive but include additional materials to assist you in studying and passing the test.
 The prices change from time to time, check out the current prices here.